-If you’re booked on a Carnival cruise, then you’ve no doubt been tempted with offers for the cruise line’s Faster to the Fun (FTFF) package.
-Of course, you’ve likely also wondered if it’s actually worth the cost.
+If you’re booked on a Carnival cruise, then you’ve no doubt been tempted with offers for the cruise line’s Faster to the Fun (FTTF) package.
+Of course, you’ve likely also wondered just what it is and if it’s actually worth the cost.

 The premise behind Faster to the Fun is straightforward.
 By paying a little more, passengers get to avoid many of the lines that other cruise passengers have to wait in.
 Instead, you get your own dedicated priority line, much like Carnival’s Diamond and Platinum VIFP (Very Important Fun Person) Club members.